How to Fulfill Orders Yourself & What Challenges to Look Out For

 As soon as your order volume increases, you are faced with a new pace of everything — you must replenish inventory more often, acquire a larger space to store it all, pack additional boxes, bring more shipments to the post office, as well as respond to more customers and deal with new responsibilities outside of logistics.

 These changes often bring a new level of scalability that you likely can’t handle yourself.
-Partnering with a 3PL like ShipBob can provide the resources you need and even result in 291% growth year over year.
+Partnering with a 3PL like ShipBob can provide the resources you need.

 “We were already growing quickly when COVID began, then we completely sold out the first week of the pandemic.
 In three weeks, more than 34,000 customers were waitlisted on Touchland.com.